The availability of features may depend on your plan type. Contact your Customer Success Manager if you have any questions.

 Datafile synchronization across Agent instances

-Agent offers eventual consistency, rather than, strong consistency across datafiles.
+Agent offers eventual consistency, rather than strong consistency across datafiles.

 Each Agent instance maintains a dedicated, separate cache.
-Each Agent instance persists in an SDK instance for each SDK key your team uses.
+Each Agent instance maintains an SDK instance for each SDK key your team uses.
 Agent instances automatically keep datafiles up to date for each SDK key instance so that you will eventually have consistency across the cluster.
 The rate of the datafile update can be set as the configuration value OPTIMIZELY_CLIENT_POLLINGINTERVAL (the default is 1 minute).

 If you require strong consistency across datafiles, you should use an active/passive deployment where all requests are made to a single vertically scaled host, with a passive, standby cluster available for high availability in the event of a failure.